 I’ve put together a free Mini Novel Book Study on Mophead that you can find in our freebie library (included is a set for Year 3-4 and a set for Year 5-8.
 This resource features follow-up activities and discussion questions to explore this book further.
 If you haven’t got this book yet, get it today – you will definitely want your own copy to cherish.

-Are you a Top Teaching Tasks Reading Member yet?
+Have you signed up for Top Teaching Tasks Members yet?